 The UK cleaning industry is currently experiencing rapid changes in the way cleaning services are structured and organised, particularly with newly-emerged contract cleaning, specialised services, new technology, and the influence of European markets.

-It also looks at the functional aspects of business management including the legal context within which the cleaning industry operates and legislation relating to business obligations including contract law and employment law.
+There is a focus on the functional aspects of business management including the legal context within which the cleaning industry operates and legislation relating to business obligations including contract law and employment law.

 - developed the competencies required to perform effectively at management level in the cleaning industry